 Please see the Program Handbook and Externship Manual for additional policies for this program.

 To receive a Certificate in Surgical Technology, students must complete 48.0 credit hours (1440 instructional clock hours).
-This certificate program can be completed in 12 months (48 weeks) for full-time students or 20 months (80 weeks) for part- time students.
-Evening students will be required to complete the Externship portion of the program during the day.
+This certificate program can be

 Courses: 48 credit hours